Arthurliyaze/Arthurliyaze.github.io/_publications/2022-11-01-ijepes-detection-rl.md

 142, p.
 108265, 2022.'
 ---

-the algorithm
-is developed by using a non-linear dynamic AC system model with an extended Kalman filter (EKF) to capture power grid state transitions in real-time, while many other works in the literature use a simplified linear DC model.
+The algorithm is developed by using a non-linear dynamic AC system model with an extended Kalman filter (EKF) to capture power grid state transitions in real-time, while many other works in the literature use a simplified linear DC model.
 The DRL detection